-- Thanks to the 2015 Masquerade, MU Women’s Studies was able to donate $1500 to SAFE (Stop Abusive Family Environments), Inc., a domestic violence shelter and program based in Welch, WV, and serving Mercer, McDowell, and Wyoming counties.
+- Throughout the past couple of years, we have been able to donate thousands of dollars to SAFE (Stop Abusive Family Environments), Inc., a domestic violence shelter and program based in Welch, WV, and serving Mercer, McDowell, and Wyoming counties.

 - Women’s Studies donated $355 to Branches Domestic Violence shelter in the second annual Women’s Studies program Turtlegram Fundraiser in February, 2015.
 As with last year’s fundraiser, members of the Women’s Studies Advisory Board (Jill Treftz, Marcia Harrison, Laura Michele Diener, and Anna Mummert) as well as several Women’s Studies community affiliates (Liz Deal and Beth Toyofuku) volunteered to make and sell personalized plush turtles as Valentine’s Day gifts.